CME information and disclosures

 - Make a linear incision across the length of the abscess with a scalpel.

 - Consider obtaining a sample for culture.

-- Perform blunt dissection of the abscess cavity using a clamp to break up loculations.
+- Perform abscess cavity using a clamp to break up loculations. of the

 - Cover the incision with an absorbent dressing.